- Application and Assignments

 (iii) thirty days after the date of the request for a trial against the decision of refusal under Article 70bis.

-Note that you will need to amend the original application when you file a divisional application.
+Note that you will need to amend the original application when you file a divisional application. - What are the requirements for claiming the right of priority when filing a trademark application?

 The Trademark Act does not allow for the right of priority for a trademark application in Korea.
 However, you can claim the right of priority if the right is recognized in a treaty.
 For more details see Article 20 of the Trademark Act.
 To claim the right of priority, you should submit a written statement certified by the government of the country where the earlier application was filed indicating the filing date of the earlier application, the trademark, and the list of designated goods to the Korean Intellectual Property Office within three months of the filing date of the application for trademark registration.